Do you want to spend a year traveling the world

 Then the StoryRunners SOS Internship is for you!

 About the SOS Internship

-During a StoryRunners one or two-year SOS internship, you are part of a team that travels the world to conduct School of Storying (SOS) workshops.
-You coach local believers in unreached oral people groups to develop 40 Bible stories in their own heart language, and how to launch communities of multiplying disciples among their own people.
+During a StoryRunners one- or two-year SOS internship, you are part of a team that travels the world to conduct School of Storying (SOS) workshops.
+You teach local believers in unreached oral people groups to develop 40 Bible stories in their own heart language and to launch communities of multiplying disciples among their own people.
 Immediately, these same speakers unleash the life-changing message of God’s love and forgiveness in Jesus Christ as they tell these stories in a ministry of evangelism, discipleship, and church planting.

-The traditional one-year SOS internship begins August 1 and ending July 31, or beginning January 1 and ending December 31.
-If you are accepted, StoryRunners provides you with a personal coach to help you develop your funding during the spring and summer before your internship begins.
+There are two options for the one-year SOS internship: beginning August 1 and ending July 31, or beginning January 1 and ending December 31.
+If you are accepted, StoryRunners provides you with a personal coach to help you develop your funding during the months before your internship begins.
 Never raised money before?
 No problem!
 You will have all the materials, training, and personal coaching you need to succeed.
-In August, you begin an intensive one-month training program in Orlando, Florida to prepare you for your first SOS project in early fall.
-During your internship, you participate in SOS workshops in multiple world-wide locations, and you may even lead an SOS training team.
+In August, you dive into an intensive one-month training program in Orlando, Florida to prepare you for your first SOS project.
+During your internship, you participate in SOS workshops in multiple worldwide locations, and you may even lead an SOS training team.